Trionium/PIC-Libraries/LCD/README.md

 Turn display on when display is off or stay display at on state.
 This function can be used for toggle display with **LCDDisplayOff()** function.

 ### LCDDisplayOff()
-Turn display off when display is on or stay display at off state.
+Turn display off when the display is on or stay display at off state.

 ### LCDCursorOn()
 To turn on cursor use this function.